Product Formulas for Periods of CM Abelian Varieties and the Function Field Analog: The Analog of Colmez's Conjecture for CM -Motives

-Thus to establish the product formula for a CM Drinfeld $A$-module $\ulG$ it suffices to relate the Taguchi height of $\ulG$ to the logarithmic derivative of an Artin $L$-function.
-This was achieved by Fu-Tsun Wei~\cite{WeiTagHeight}:
+Thus to establish the product formula in Conjecture~\ref{ConjColmezAMot} for a CM Drinfeld $A$-module $\ulG$ it suffices to relate the Taguchi height of $\ulG$ to the logarithmic derivative of the Zeta-function $\zeta_{\CO_E}$.
+This was achieved by Fu-Tsun Wei~\cite{Wei20}: